Topology change and emergent scale symmetry in compact star matter via gravitational wave detection: Topology change and emergent symmetry

-The most striking prediction of the model is the precocious onset of the conformal sound speed $v_s^2/c^2=1/3$ in massive stars with matter density $n \geq n_{1/2}$ although the trace of the energy momentum tensor is nonzero.
-In the cores of massive neutron stars, the sound speed satisfies $v_s^2/c^2=1/3$ and the polytropic index $\gamma< 1.75$ which is smaller than the minimal value found in the hadronic models, in contrast to the standard scenario~\cite{Annala_NP}, while the deconfined quarks do not figure in~\cite{Ma:2020hno}.
+The most striking prediction of the model is the precocious onset of the conformal sound speed $v_s^2/c^2=1/3$ in massive stars with matter density $n \geq n_{1/2}$, though the trace of the energy--momentum tensor is nonzero.
+In the cores of massive neutron stars, the sound speed satisfies $v_s^2/c^2=1/3$, and the polytropic index $\gamma< 1.75$, which is smaller than the minimum value found in the hadronic models.
+This is in contrast to the standard scenario~\cite{Annala_NP}, while the deconfined quarks do not figure in~\cite{Ma:2020hno}.

-In the present work, we study the effect of the topology change on the waveform of the GWs emitted from the merger of the BNSs by taking the typical values $n_{1/2}/n_0 = 2.0$ and $3.0$ which are within the constraint from astrophysics.
-In the simulation, we consider the equal mass BNS merger with values $1.5M_\odot$ and $1.7M_\odot$.
-We find that a detector with resolution $O(1)$ms can distinguish the location of $n_{1/2}$.
-This is within the ability of the on-going and upcoming GW detection facilities~\cite{GWDetection} and references therein. {\it To our knowledge, this is the first analysis of the topology effect on the direct measurable in the strongly-interacting baryonic matter although it has been widely studied and confirmed in condensed matter physics, both theoretically and experimentally~\cite{Tong:2016kpv}.} Therefore, this work is expected to bring in a possible paradigm change in both nuclear physics and astrophysics.
+In the present work, we study the effect of the topology change on the waveform of the GWs emitted from the merger of the BNSs by taking the typical values $n_{1/2}/n_0 = 2.0$ and $3.0$, which are within the constraints from astrophysics.
+In the simulation, we consider the equal mass BNS mergers with star masses $1.5M_\odot$ and $1.7M_\odot$.
+We find that a detector with a resolution $O(1)$ms can distinguish the location of $n_{1/2}$.
+This is within the ability of the on-going and up-coming GW detection facilities; see~\cite{GWDetection} and the references therein. {\it To the best of our knowledge, this is the first analysis of the topology effect on the direct measurable in the strongly interacting baryonic matter, though it has been widely studied and confirmed in condensed matter physics, both theoretically and experimentally~\cite{Tong:2016kpv}.} Therefore, this work is expected to usher in a possible paradigm shift in both nuclear physics and astrophysics.